-It is not the job of the agent to fabricate a price, it is a joint venture between the seller and the agent to “decide” on what the proper price should be – based on the timeline you wish to take to sell and b) your home and the facts (data) presented.
+It is not the job of the agent to fabricate a price.
+It is a joint venture between the seller and the agent to “decide” on what the proper price should be – a) based on the timeline you wish to take to sell and b) your home and the facts (data) presented.

-I will re-emphasize this part: based on the timeline you wish to take to sell your home.
+I will re-emphasize this part: based on the timeline you wish to take to sell your home and factual data.

 The 30-day, 90-day, one-year, and three-year price are all different numbers.
 It is also important to look at days on market (DOM) when looking at sales data.

 Do you know why there are so many houses for sale in Charlottetown and PEI?
-By part it could be a lack of marketing, but the other part is the price was not decided mutually, based on data, and accurate for the current market.
+By part, it could be a lack of marketing, but the other part could be the price was not decided mutually, based on data, and accurate for the current market.

 Why would you bother putting your house on the market for $250,000., when there are 20 other homes exactly the same for $210,000?
 I know; HOPE!
 HOPE was the marketing plan.